FaisalHawlader/Test2/README.md

 # CPPND: Capstone Snake Game Example
 * Compared to the starter code, many additional features were added to upgrade the game using advanced object-oriented programming (Classes & Inheritance), dynamic memory management (Smart Pointers), and Concurrency (Multi threads & mutex locks) techniques.
-* Three snake in the game
+* Three snakes are in the game
-* There are two players to compete against each other, but you need to use two hands to control the left snake command: w, a, s, d (Up, left, down, right) and right snake command: i, j, k, l (up, left, down, right)
+* There are two players to compete against each other, and you need to use two hands to control the left snake command: w, a, s, d (Up, left, down, right) and right snake command: i, j, k, l (up, left, down, right)
-* Blue Snake if Left, Green Snake is Right, Red Snake is Viper(Cannot be touched, if you touch then game over), Yellow ones are food.
+* Blue Snake is Left, Green Snake is Right, Red Snake is Viper(Cannot be touched, if you touch then game over), Yellow ones are food.

 ## Dependencies for Running Locally
 * cmake >= 3.7